Segment Security

 Guidelines

-If both vrf and segment parameters are specified, the vrf parameter must precede the segment parameter.
-Command syntax such as show segment-security hardware detail segment segment_name vrf vrf_name is not valid.
+If specifying both vrf and segment parameters, the vrf parameter must precede the segment parameter.

 - This command displays the MSS-Group configuration for all VRF instances and